Brett-Kennedy/FeatureSelection_-Experimental-/README.md

     TEST_REAL = False
     TEST_REAL_ALL_COMBINATIONS = True
 ```
 These may be used to control which tests are executed.
-However, the tests cover many test cases and take a long time to execute.
-The main test (enabled by setting TEST_REAL to True), covers 80 random datasets from OpenML, comparing HBFS to
+However, the tests cover many test cases and take a very long time to execute.
+The main test (enabled by setting TEST_REAL to True), covers 80 random datasets from OpenML, comparing HBFS to:

 - Using all features
 - A filter feature selection method
 - A model-based feature selection method
 - A wrapper feature selection method

-Tests were done both with a Decision Tree classifier and a CatBoost classifier, setting the maximum number of features to 1/4, 1/2, and 3/4 of the original number of features.
+Tests were done both with a Decision Tree classifier and a CatBoost classifier, and setting the maximum number of features to 1/4, 1/2, and 3/4 of the original number of features.

 The complete results can be seen in the [results csv file](https://github.com/Brett-Kennedy/HistoryBasedFeatureSelection/blob/main/Tests/results_full.csv).